Johnny Depp and Amber Heard react to trial verdicts: Read their full statements - KTVZ

 The jury began deliberating on May 27 after hearing more than 100 hours of testimony from witnesses.

+The jury found that Heard defamed Depp with in three separate statements in the Washington Post piece, and that Depp defamed Heard with one statement his attorney made.

-Weighing the claims, the jury found that both of the exes defamed each other and awarded Depp $10 million in compensatory damages and $5 million dollars in punitive damages.
+Depp was awarded $10 million in compensatory damages and $5 million dollars in punitive damages.
 Heard was awarded $2 million in compensatory damages and no punitive damages.
 (Punitive damages in the state of Virginia are capped at $350,000, so the judge reduced Depp’s punitive damages award to that amount.)

 Depp sought $50 million in damages and Heard sought $100 million.